ayush1997/Halma-AI-Agent/README.md

 # Halma-AI-Agent
-An AI agent to play game of Halma.
+ AI agent using adversarial minimax search with alpha-beta pruning to play the game “Halma” on a 16x16 board using Python